harness/ff-python-server-sdk/docs/build.md

 pytest --junitxml=junit.xml
 ```

-This set of commands will build the SDK and run the tests.
+This set of commands will build the SDK and execute the tests.